learn-co-curriculum/phase-1-using-array-reduce/README.md

 Let's break this down: `.reduce()` executes the callback for each student name in turn.
-Inside the callback, the `sortingHat.assign()` method is called with the current student name as its argument. `assign()` returns the name of a Hogwarts house, which is used as the key to access the correct array in the `hogwartsHouses` object and push the student's name into it.
+Inside the callback, the `sortingHat.assign()` method is called with the current student name as its argument. `assign()` returns the name of a Hogwarts house, which is then used as the key to access the correct array in the `hogwartsHouses` object and push the student's name into it.
 The iteration then continues to the next element in the array, passing the next student name and the updated value of `hogwartsHouses` as the arguments.
-Once `reduce()` has iterated through all the students in `incomingStudents`, it returns the updated value of `hogwartsHouses`.
+Once `reduce()` has iterated through all the students in `incomingStudents`, it returns the final value of `hogwartsHouses`.

 Then we can then access the list of students in any Hogwarts house: